CESNET/eInfra-docs/topics/compute/openstack/docs/technical-reference/brno-site/get-access.md

 ## Personal Project

-A personal project goal is to gain cloud environment knowledge, resource allocation quotas can not be increased.
+A personal project goal is to gain cloud environment knowledge.

 !!! caution
-	A personal project resource allocation quotas can not be increased.
+	A personal project resource allocation quotas cannot be increased.

 Personal projects are available automatically to all users of the Czech e-infrastructure for science, development, and education.

-To register, follow instructions for
+To register, follow the instructions for
 [registration in the MetaCentrum VO](https://metavo.metacentrum.cz/en/application/index.html).

 Personal projects are intended as a low-barrier entry into the infrastructure for testing and exploration of features.
 Any serious resource usage requires the use of a group project, see below.

-The following already established terms and conditions apply
+The following already established terms and conditions apply:

 * [Terms and Conditions for Access to the CESNET e-infrastructure](https://www.cesnet.cz/conditions/?lang=en)
 * [MetaCentrum End User Statement and Usage Rules](https://www.metacentrum.cz/en/about/rules/index.html)